 - All of the highly advanced alien races that use visible projectiles, such as the Daleks or Cybermen, are easily avoidable.
 However, the Time Lords have a glove that absolutely destroys things from time.
-And, of course, it's both invisible and undodgeable.
+It's both invisible and undodgeable.

-- In addition, Rose Tyler, after seeing the heart of the TARDIS uses invisible undodgeable magic, as well as Sutekh.
+- In addition, Bad Wolf (Rose Tyler, after seeing the heart of the TARDIS) uses invisible undodgeable magic, as well as Sutekh.